 Through the operation of the Federal Native Title Act 1993, a Native Title Agreement (NTA) is maintained with the North Eastern Wiradjuri Company Ltd (NEWCO) Native Title Claimants over ML 1573.
-The Government Party Deed ("the Deed") represents an agreement for the purposes of s.31 (1) (b) of the Native Title Act 1993 and was validly lodged with the National Native Title Tribunal on 12 December 2005.
+The Government Party Deed ("the Deed") represents an agreement for the purposes of s.31 (1) (b) of the Native Title Act 1993 and was validly lodged with the National Native Title Tribunal on 12 December 2005 for ML1573.

 The implementation of the NTA is through the operation of an "Ancillary Deed" which was entered into by the grantee party (WCPL) and the claimants (NEWCO).
-WCPL will continue to implement arrangements detailed in the NTA through the operation of the Aboriginal Cultural Heritage Management Plan (ACHMP) and, external to this ACHMP, in consultation with NEWCO.
+WCPL will continue to implement arrangements detailed in the NTA through the operation of the Aboriginal Cultural Heritage Management Plan (ACHMP) and, external to the ACHMP, in consultation with NEWCO.

 The WEP extended into three new Mining Lease Application (MLA) areas within both EL6169 and EL7091.
-Two MLA's including MLA510 and MLA515 have now been granted approval and converted to ML1779 and ML1795 respectively.
-MLA 510 did not trigger the Native Title process.
-MLA515 is subject to Native Title negotiations with the relevant Native Title Claimants' Group.
-The third MLA is not required in the short term.
+All three MLA's including MLA510, MLA515 and MLA616 have now been granted approval and converted to ML1779, ML1795 and ML1846 respectively.
+MLA510 and MLA616 did not trigger the Native Title process.